Botswana Democratic Party: Founding years

 Seretse Khama, founder of the BDP and first president of Botswana.

-Quett Masire, second president of Botswana and leader of the BDP from 1980–1998.
+Quett Masire, second president of Botswana and leader of the BDP from 1980 to 1998.

 The BDP was the third political party founded in the British protectorate of Bechuanaland, present-day Botswana.
 In this region, political development was much more gradual and slow, yet also more peaceful than in other neighboring African countries.
 An expansion of British central authority and the evolution of tribal government resulted in the establishment of two consultative councils in 1920 to represent Africans and Europeans.
 The African Council comprised the eight chiefs of the Tswana tribes and some elected members.
 A European-African Advisory Council formed in 1951 and the colonial constitution of 1961 marked the establishment of a consultative Legislative Council.
 By 1960, the party system in the region was still very basic, with only the Federal Party existing, mostly oriented towards the small educated population, aiming to achieve independence from the protectorate through peaceful discussion and the African nationalist and socialist-based Bechuanaland People's Party (BPP).
 The BPP was the first mass party in the country and the first to demand total independence from the colony.
 However, by the mid-1960s, a series of internal struggles and conflicts between the country's different ethnic groups had affected its political strength.

 After a series of meetings, the "Bechuanaland Democratic Party" was established in November 1961 in Lobatse by a group of members of the African Consultative Council, a limited representative body of the protectorate, under the leadership of Seretse Khama, former head of the BaNgwato tribe, with Ketumile Quett Masire as general secretary.
-The party held its first constitutive congress in 28 February 1962 and began organizing to establish a presence throughout the protectorate's territory.
+The party held its first constitutive congress on 28 February 1962 and began organizing to establish a presence throughout the protectorate's territory.
 Masire also started publishing the party newspaper, Therisanyo (lit. 'consultation'), in 1963, drawing from his past journalistic experiences.